 Select a first and second choice of electives on the registration form.
 Registration for electives is on a first-come, first served basis, so register early!

-For a well-rounded summer, combine with Songwriting Workshop, eSports Apprentice - YouTube© Streamers and Gamers, and/or Battle Royale: Make Your First Fortnite® Style Video Game.
+For a well-rounded summer, combine with Songwriting Workshop.
 Discounts for enrolling in multiple programs.

 Interested in Undergraduate Fine Arts Programs at Purchase College?